kerwin145/BlackJack/README.md

 # BlackJack

-Heelo!
+Hello!
 This is my first commmit, and it is a functional version of blackjack I coded in java.
 It includes the standard hit and stay.
 You can also place bets, split, place insurance, and double down.

+This almost resembles the real version of blackjack, where your bet is subtracted from your total once the round starts, and you earn double the bet if you win the round.
+Tutorial slides are available in the game.

-The graphics is meh... this is my first time working with loading pictures.
+The graphics are meh... this is my first time working with loading pictures.
+The text for player card, computer card, and round outocmes are a bit packed.
+Nevertheless, they are still readable.

-The code is fully functional.
-Currently, however, there is a bug with double down when splitting, which causes you to automatically finish the split round when you hit it.... if anyone would have the patience to read it over (yes, all the code is in one class, and that file is 1000+ lines long, probably will be difficult to navigate) and find a way to fix it (probably a logic error) it would be very very very much appreciated...

-Nevertheless, thanks a lot for taking a look at this project, it means a lot to me. :)
+The code is functional (there are no runtime errors).
+Currently, however, there are two bugs.
+One is with doubling down during a split, which  ends the split round once clicked (the results of the first round still go through).
+Another bug is with insurance, which does not account for the player not being able to afford it.
+These bugs will be fixed sometime in the future...

+Thanks for the read, and feel free to download.